 Some kinds of property and assets do not need to be probated.
 These include property owned as joint tenants, jointly held bank accounts, payable-on-death accounts, life insurance, IRAs, 401ks or any account with a designated beneficiary.

-Joint Tenancy Property: Holding title to property in joint tenancy means that you and another person each have an undivided interest in the property and a right to own it after the other person dies.
-In the case of real property, this will be stated in your title document.
-When a co-worker dies, the surviving property owner files an affidavit of survivorship with a certified copy of the death certificate of the deceased property owner with the county recorder or registrar to transfer the property to the surviving owner.
+Joint Tenancy Property: Holding this type of title to property means that you and another person each have an undivided interest in the property.
+When one person dies, the other person files an affidavit of survivorship with a county recorder or registrar to officially transfer the property ownership.

-Jointly Held Bank Accounts: As in joint tenancy of real property, you and one or more people may be listed as account holders of the same financial account.
-If one of the joint account holders dies, the other joint account holders own the money in the shared bank account.
+Jointly Held Bank Accounts: As in joint tenancy of real property, it is possible for you and one or more people to be listed as account holders of the same financial account.
+If one of the joint account holders dies, the money is owned by the other joint account holders.

 One cautionary note on beneficiary designations or payable on death accounts.
 These designations must be kept updated to reflect any change in family or circumstances.

 How Do I Probate An Estate?